ahaffg/coedseren/README.md

 #### About Me Section
   - In the About Me Sections the user will find out Coedseren's healing journey and her training.
   - The purpose of the About Us section is to give users a feel of who Coedseren is and her mission.
-  - The text for this was provided by Coedseren (Emma Towner) herself and as such she hold intellectual rights to this inormation.
+  - The text for this was provided by Coedseren (Emma Towner) herself and as such she holds intellectual rights to this information.
 ![About Me Section](/assets/images/screenshot-about-me.jpg)
 #### About Reiki and Crystal Healing Section
-  - This section contains two boxes with an image, a heding and a paragraph, each.
+  - This section contains two boxes with an image, a heading and a paragraph each.
   - The purpose of this section is to give the user some extra information about Reiki and Crystal Healing
   - Each box has a picture that shows something related to the topic and that brings the user a feeling of relaxation healing.
-  - The text for this peice has been adapted from corresponding Wikipedia articles.
+  - The text for this piece has been adapted from corresponding Wikipedia articles.
   ![About Reiki and Crystal Healing Section](/assets/images/screenshot-about-reiki-about-crystal-healing.jpg)
 #### Footer Section
-  - The Footer contains two social media links (Facebook and Instagram) as well as a likn to Coedseren's shop on Folksy (represented with a shopping bag).
+  - The Footer contains two social media links (Facebook and Instagram) as well as a link to Coedseren's shop on Folksy (represented with a shopping bag).
   - The purpose of the Footer is to provide easy access for the user to the different social media platforms where Coedseren has a presence, as well as to her selling account.
   - The footer is repeated across all pages to keep a consistent look and to aid ease of use.
 ![Footer](/assets/images/screenshot-footer.jpg)
 #### Wear Hero Image Section
-  - The section contains a banner made of three peices of jewellry made by Coedseren.
+  - The section contains a banner made of three pieces of jewellery made by Coedseren.
-  - The title H1 text is again animated and positioned in the same way as the home page, but this time is coloured a dark grey to give some distinction to the page, and also from thee background image.
+  - The title H1 text is again animated and positioned in the same way as the home page, but this time is coloured a dark grey to give some distinction to the page and also from the background image.
-  - A statement sentence emphasizes Coedseren's values, and leads the viewer into the main paragraph.
+  - A statement sentence emphasizes Coedseren's values and leads the viewer into the main paragraph.
 ![Wear-Hero-Image-Section](/assets/images/wear-hero.jpg)
-#### About Jewellry
+#### About Jewellery
-  - This section has a paragraph about Coedserens jewellry written by herself.
+  - This section has a paragraph about Coedserens jewellery written by herself.
-  - Three button links follow the paragraph that give the user the option to go to the clients Folksy shop (which will open in a seperate browser) to make a custom or wholesale enquiry (which will take you to the "connect.html" page) or to skip the gallery and see testimonials from other customers.
+  - Three button links follow the paragraph that give the user the option to go to the client's Folksy shop (which will open in a seperate browser) to make a custom or wholesale enquiry (which will take you to the "connect.html" page) or to skip the gallery and see testimonials from other customers.
-  - There is a disclaimer paragraph which has been emboldened to enforce the message, reminding custiomers never to replace doctors advice with complimentary medicine.
+  - There is a disclaimer paragraph which has been emboldened to enforce the message, reminding customers never to replace a doctor's advice with complimentary medicine.
   ![about-jewelry](/assets/images/screenshot-about-jewelry.jpg)
 #### Gallery
-- The jewellry gallery has been designed to be responsive across different media.
+- The jewellery gallery has been designed to be responsive across different media.
 At its largest it is four images wide and then collapses to 1 image on mobile devices.
 - Initially I had planned for the images to be hyperlinked to their individual pages, but I decided against this as there was no way of updating the image automatically should a piece be sold or removed.
-This would require a lot ofwork from either myself or the client- something neither of us can commit to!
+This would require a lot of work from either myself or the client- something neither of us can commit to!
-- I also removed the capability of the image to be opened as a larger image, as I could not find a way to create a 'back' link, so the user would have had to use the 'back' button in the browser nav bar.
+- I also removed the capability of the image to be opened as a larger image, as I could not find a way to create a 'back' link, so the user would have had to use the 'back' button in the browser navigation bar.
-- All of th images on this page were taken by the clients and I have chosen a variety (along with adaptations of her descriptions) to demonstrate the range and quality of her work.
+- All of the images on this page were taken by the clients and I have chosen a variety (along with adaptations of her descriptions) to demonstrate the range and quality of her work.
 ![gallery](/assets/images/jewellry-gallery.jpg)
 #### Testimonial Section
 - I felt it was important to include real quotes from some of the reviews the client has recieved on her Folksy selling account, again to reinforce the quality of her products.
-- The quotes have been taken directly from floksy along with the star ratings that the customers gave.
+- The quotes have been taken directly from Folksy along with the star ratings that the customers gave.
 I have used font awesome icons to achieve this.
 - Quotes are seperated with a styled HR rule.
 ![testimonial-section](/assets/images/testimonials.jpg)
 ### Contact Hero Image Section